DAD-CDM/dad-cdm-admin/README.md

 # DAD-CDM OASIS Open Project

+**Defending Against Disinformation Common Data Model (DAD-CDM)** is an open source project to define global standards that will help protect against the online spread of disinformation.
+The goal is to preempt and respond to disinformation by enabling data to be shared at machine speed and scale.
+DAD-CDM builds on the STIX cybersecurity standard.
+It addresses risk, countermeasure and playbook extensions, knowledge representation, and semantic modeling.
+DAD also will create data sets to defend against AI-empowered attacks.

 DAD-CDM is an [OASIS Open Project](https://www.oasis-open.org/open-projects/) comprising a community-driven, standards-based approach to exchanging information.

 General questions about OASIS Open Projects may be directed to OASIS staff at project-admin@lists.oasis-open-projects.org